For inquires about registering for this course, please contact Mike LaBombard

-2025 Winter EMT Course Syllabus
+2025 Fall Hybrid EMT Course Syllabus

-Instructor/Coordinator: Mike LaBombard
+Sr. Instructor/Coordinator: Michael LaBombard (mike@netsvt.com

 Course Description